 Auditing/R credit (registered for the course; no qualitative grade assigned):

 Students who audit (receive R-credit) a course must be registered for the course in SSOL and appear on the grade roster.
 If students are not officially registered, they will not have access to CourseWorks.
 Students who wish to receive R-credit for a course must request permission from the instructor during the registration period.
-Registration priority should be given to students who wish to take your course for full-credit.
+Registration priority should be given to students taking a course for full-credit over auditing.
 Instructors are not obligated to grant R-credit; however, if permission is granted, the student must meet course requirements established at the discretion of the instructor.
-Upon successful completion of the course, instructors will submit the grade of R for these students.
+Upon successful completion of the course, the instructor will submit the grade of 'R' for these students.
 Should students not meet course requirements or fail to attend class, instructors have the option of submitting a grade of UW (Unofficial Withdraw) or F (Failure).
 Students approved for R-credit registration are only exempt from final examinations by University policy.